 Roland has served as chief executive of Cambridge University Hospitals NHS Foundation Trust (CUH) since 2015.
-In 2018, he assumed the accountable officer role for integrated care system partners in Cambridgeshire and Peterborough, who between them serve a population of 1 million people with a health and social care spend of £1.5 billion.
+From 2018 to 2021, he assumed the accountable officer role for integrated care system partners in Cambridgeshire and Peterborough, who between them serve a population of 1 million people with a health and social care spend of £1.5 billion.
 The integrated care system and the hospital trust are heavily focussed on innovation and improvement, linking with universities and industry to deliver this.

 Before joining CUH, Roland was chief executive, chief operating officer and strategy director at King’s College Hospital NHS Foundation Trust.
 He began his career in the field of corporate law at Linklaters, based in London and Hong Kong, and later moved to McKinsey to work in strategy consultancy.